Cheryl Gibson

 Cheryl Anne Gibson (born July 28, 1959), is a former competitive swimmer from Canada who won the silver medal in the women's 400-metre individual medley at the 1976 Summer Olympics in Montreal, Quebec.
+In her international swimming career from 1974 to 1982 she additionally won seven Pan American Games medals, two World Championships medals, six Commonwealth Games medals, and 34 Canadian national titles.

+Gibson swam for Arizona State University, and her coaches included Mona Plummer.

+She was named winner of the Velma Springstead Trophy awarded to Canada's female athlete of the year.

 She held the Alberta provincial record in the 400-metre individual medley for 30 years, before it was broken in December 2008 by a 16-year-old Edmonton high school student.
 Gibson claimed six national titles as a college swimmer at Arizona State University.
 In 1979 she won the 200 back and 400 free relay, in 1979 she won the 400 free relay and in 1981 she was a national champion in the 200 back, 400 IM and 400 medley relay.
 Inducted in 1995, Gibson is a proud member of the Sun Devil Hall of Fame.

-Gibson currently works as a tax attorney in Edmonton.
+She was inducted into the Alberta Sports Hall of Fame in 1986, Edmonton Sports Hall of Fame in 1991, and the Canadian Olympic Hall of Fame in 2001.

+Gibson obtained a Chartered Accountant designation in 1986 and a law degree from the University of Toronto in 1989.
+Gibson worked as a tax attorney in Edmonton and is a Fellow of the Chartered Professional Accountants Alberta.

+She became president and chair of Swimming Canada and is a member of its "Circle of Excellence".
+As of 2024, she serves as a member of World Aquatics, the international body governing international water sports competitions.